IAMSSROBINSON/grocery-list/grocery_list.md

 - push to data.itemsList
 - update localStorage
 - generate new ListItem component and append to the list container in the UI through view

+## Responsive layout
+Currently the application has been designed with a mobile first approach.
+The layout should work regardless of which device a user views it on.
+The layout should be responsive inline with the mock ups for mobile, tablet and desktop devices.
+- give the html a footer to complete the boilerplate
+- create a mediaQueries.css file or create media queries in the relevant css files
+- use the body to set a grid and manipulate the sections accordingly